Bee Nest Removal Cost

 Honeycomb Removal

-If you have had a nest of honeybees removed, you may need their honeycomb cleaned up to prevent residue that could attract pests.
+If a honeybee nest has been removed from your property, you may need any remaining honeycomb cleaned out to prevent residue that could attract pests such as ants, wasps and rodents.
 This is likely to carry extra costs and will depend on the leftover honeycomb's size and ease of access.

 Follow-Up Visit